Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 2022-11-08   1215..
 applied code for edit, delete and new category work. added iaction result to controller and a view and modified/added data to it.

+2022-11-08   1228..
+created _CreateAndBackToListButton.cshtml and added asp action created _EditAndBackToListButton.cshtml and @model razor statement

+2022-11-08   1248..
+Modified the Upsert and added asp-action to index.cshtml. changed title to @title and put @section call to script to validate input. run and test the project. again happy face ;-) project is working and title got changed and script for valid input field is working.

+2022-11-08   1320..
+created an Upsert POST action methodin CategoryController.cs. remove _db.SaveChanges() in CategoryRepository.cs of .dataAccess  and modfied code and added RedirectToaction method run the application.. it did not add category, then change @if(Model.Id !=0) and again run the code. agAIN EDIT category is not displaying.

+2022-11-08   1343..
+:( tried hard to display the category name but failed. so decided to leave this here and start next steps because anyway there is not any error..

+2022-11-08   1402..
+added API call for HTTPDelete in categoryController.ca modified category.cs and added HTTPDelete with a delete method. added the delete functionality in category.js with onclick event to Delete function. added the Delete(url) function and added the given code.

+2022-11-08   1411..
+completed with slides and
+Updated the README :-) but still not able to display the category when i create it. :-(